UK sustainability reporting is proposed to move from voluntary to mandatory over three years.

 Phase 1 — UK SRS S2 proposed mandatory (1 January 2027)

-Under the proposals in CP26/5 paragraph 3.4, UK SRS S2 climate disclosures become mandatory for accounting periods beginning on or after 1 January 2027 for in-scope listed companies.
+Under the proposals in CP26/5 paragraph 3.4, UK SRS S2 climate disclosures — excluding Scope 3 — would become mandatory for accounting periods beginning on or after 1 January 2027 for in-scope listed companies.

 First mandatory UK SRS S2 reports publish in spring 2028 for December 2027 year-ends.

-Disclosure depth exceeds TCFD requirements with mandatory scenario analysis and financial statement connectivity.
+Disclosure depth exceeds TCFD requirements with mandatory scenario analysis and connected information linking disclosures to the financial statements.

 Non-calendar year-ends